Constantijn Huygens Jr.: Biography

 William Bentinck, Arnold van Keppel, 1st Earl of Albemarle, William Nassau de Zuylestein, Everhard van Weede Dijkvelt, Coenraad van Beuningen and Adrian Beverland.
 When William Blathwayt surpassed him as secretary, Huygens was frustrated and in 1695 he received permission to return to the Dutch Republic.He formally remained William's private secretary, however.
-As such he was succeeded by Abel Tassin d'Alonne after Huygen's death.
+As such he was succeeded by Abel Tassin d'Alonne after Huygens's death.

 Huygens died in October 1697 and was buried on 2 November 1697.
 With Susanna, he had one son, who died in 1704.
 He had one daughter from an earlier affair.